 In March-June 2020, global markets exhibited extreme behaviours due to the COVID-19 crisis.
-Investors struggled in the midst of declining asset prices and volatility, as many "traditional" diversification strategies did not appear to be effective.
+Investors struggled amidst declining asset prices and volatility, as many "traditional" diversification strategies did not appear to be effective.
 In fact, intra-asset correlations seemed to be particularly high—even relative to previous market crises.
 This triggered our curiosity, and we thought it warranted a thorough investigation.

-Our country and sector data spans 4/1/2002–8/10/2020 and 4/1/2000–8/10/2020 respectively, and is measured on a daily basis.
-The countries we analyse include: Australia, Brazil, Canada, China, France, Germany, India, Indonesia, Italy, Japan, Korea, the Netherlands, Russia, Saudi Arabia, Spain, Switzerland, Turkey, United Kingdom and the United States.
-The sectors we analyse include: Communications, Consumer Discretionary, Consumer Staples, Energy, Financials, Healthcare, Industrials, Information Technology, Materials, Real Estate and Utilities.
+Our country and sector data spans 4/1/2002–8/10/2020 and 4/1/2000–8/10/2020 respectively, and measured daily.
+The countries we analyse include Australia, Brazil, Canada, China, France, Germany, India, Indonesia, Italy, Japan, Korea, the Netherlands, Russia, Saudi Arabia, Spain, Switzerland, Turkey, the UK, and the U. The sectors we analyse include Communications, Consumer Discretionary, Consumer Staples, Energy, Financials, Healthcare, Industrials, Information Technology, Materials, Real Estate, and Utilities.
 Our equity data spans 3/1/2000–8/10/2020.
 We study all S&P 500 equities in existence from the date of inception until the end of our analysis window.
-This leaves us with 347 equities.
-All of our data is sourced from Bloomberg.
+This leaves us with 347 equities, and all our data is sourced from Bloomberg.

-The erratic behaviour cluster structure of the country financial indices suggests that there is one predominant cluster of countries, and several other diffuse clusters.
-The primary cluster consists of USA, Korea, Turkey, UK, France, Italy, Switzerland, Netherlands, Canada, Australia, Germany and Saudi Arabia.
-The collection of outlier countries includes: Russia, Brazil, Spain and China.
+The erratic behaviour cluster structure of the country financial indices suggests that there is one predominant cluster of countries and several other diffuse clusters.
+The primary cluster consists of Korea, Turkey, France, Italy, Switzerland, Netherlands, Canada, Australia, Germany, Saudi Arabia, the UK, and the US.
+The collection of outlier countries includes Russia, Brazil, Spain, and China.
 These cluster memberships and associated change points may be due to substantial similarity in the geographic location and political association of such countries, leading to similar market behaviours during events such as Brexit.
 Notably, Spain is determined to be markedly less similar than its European counterparts.
 The most anomalous country within the collection is China.
 This is unsurprising, as many of the idiosyncratic restrictions related to their local equity market may provide different dynamics to those exhibited by other financial markets.

 The sector erratic behaviour dendrogram consists of 2 clearly separated clusters.
+The primary cluster consists of all stocks The sector erratic behaviour dendrogram consists of two clearly separated clusters.
 The primary cluster consists of all stocks except materials and consumer staples.
-Interestingly, the utilities, communications and IT sectors exhibit no structural breaks in the period between 2012–2019.
+Interestingly, the utilities, communications, and IT sectors exhibit no structural breaks in the period between 2012–2019.
 By contrast, several change points are detected in the materials sector time series during this time window.
 Change points are also detected between 2012–2019 in the sector time series within the predominant cluster (financials, consumer discretionary, etc.).
-Figure 4 displays the log returns and detected change points for the communications, utilities and materials sectors.
+Figure 4 displays the log returns and detected change points for the communications, utilities, and materials sectors.
 One can see the stark difference in the propagation of structural breaks in the period between 2012–2019.